RaviTezu/learn-scala/Notes.md

-- You can pass two or more strings("Hello","world!") to a function by having (strings:String*) as its parameter.
+- You can pass zero or more strings("Hello","world!") i.e varialbe length arguments to a function by having (strings:String*) as its parameter.
 Ex: arguments/Take_a_sequence_of_strings.scala